bevry-archive/documentation/node/handsonnode/00-preface.html.md

 ### Required class materials / software

 - Bring a laptop (any operating system that has a command line and a web browser is fine - e.g. Mac OSX, Windows, and Ubuntu)
-- Have your system's build dependencies installed, as well as git and node v0.8.
+- Have your system's build dependencies installed, as well as git and node.
 Need help?
-[Guide here.](http://bevry.me/docs/installnode)
+[Guide here.](/node/install)
-- Source code editor installed (Sublime text is recommended)
+- Source code editor installed ([Atom](https://atom.io) is what I use)

 ### Presenter

-[Benjamin Lupton](http://balupton.com/) is the founder of [Bevry](http://bevry.me), a Sydney based company dedicated to empowering developers everywhere.
-His javascript and node projects are some of the most popular in the world, even 37Signals and Microsoft uses them.
-Besides work, he drives his family nuts with questions of life.
+[Benjamin Lupton](http://balupton.com/) is the founder of [Bevry](http://bevry.me), an open-company and community dedicated to empowering developers everywhere.
+He has worked in web devleopment since 2005, and specialised in JavaScript since 2009.
+He has created over 200 open-source JavaScript projects, which have been used in some of the world's biggest web-sites/apps (Basecamp, Spotify, Ustream) and by some of the world's biggest companies (Microsoft, Adobe, GitHub, Atlassian).